Grand Circus Park Historic District

-The Grand Circus Park Historic District contains the 5 acre Grand Circus Park in Downtown Detroit, Michigan that connects the theatre district with its financial district.
+The Grand Circus Park Historic District contains the 5 acre Grand Circus Park in Downtown Detroit, Michigan that connects the theatre district with the financial district.
 It is bisected by Woodward Avenue, four blocks north of Campus Martius Park, and is roughly bounded by Clifford, John R. and Adams Streets.
 The district was listed on the National Register of Historic Places in 1983.
 The building at 25 West Elizabeth Street was added to the district in 2000, and additional structures located within the district, but built between 1932 and 1960, were approved for inclusion in 2012.